I've found a lost, stray or injured animal

 - If council cannot identify the owner, it keeps the animal for a period of time to give the owner a chance to reclaim it.

 - If the animal is not owned or reclaimed, and you wish to adopt it, your council can advise you on how to go about this.

-The legislation requires you to notify the local council as soon as reasonably possible after finding a lost or stray cat or dog, you must take the animal to:
+As soon as reasonably possible after finding a lost or stray cat or dog, you must take the animal to:

-You must then deliver the animal to council or allow a council authorised officer to collect the animal from you.
+- the local council in which it was found or allow a council authorised officer to collect the pet from you; or

 If you reunite a dog or cat directly with its owner rather than following the legislative requirements, you may be fined.